Good 4 U: Music video

 An accompanying music video directed by Petra Collins was released alongside the song on May 14, 2021.
 The music video references horror films such as Audition (1999) and Jennifer's Body (2009).
 Rodrigo was styled by vlogger Devon Carlson for the video.
 In the video, Rodrigo appears in a variety of looks, including a cheerleading uniform seen in the 2001 coming-of-age film The Princess Diaries (also seen in the cover artwork).
 She plays the role of a high schooler out for revenge, destroying her ex-boyfriend's bedroom and lighting his belongings on fire.
-Insider critic Callie Ahlgrim opined that the fire was a reference to Swift's music video for "Picture to Burn" (2008), which also follows a similar revenge concept.
-In January 2025, Palisades Charter High School, where many shots of the music video were filmed, was heavily damaged by the 2025 Southern California wildfires, however the indoor basketball court of which was used heavily in the video remained largely unaffected.
+Insider critic Callie Ahlgrim opined that the fire was a reference to Swift's music video for "Picture to Burn" (2008), which follows a similar revenge concept.
+In January 2025, Palisades Charter High School, where many shots of the music video were filmed, was heavily damaged by the 2025 Southern California wildfires; however, the indoor basketball court which was used heavily in the video remained largely unaffected.